trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > All coalesced around the theme of tapping into one and all activities.
 My growth became defined by barrierlesness.

 There is an essence of learning that is shared between all things because we access all things through the same interface - our consciousness.
 With attention and method we can learn things from very different places and experiences, because we flow and achieve breakthrough insights.
-We can basically play world class chess even though we are thinking Tai Chi and it just works, because even though they are different, they are not that different somehow...
+We can  play world class chess even though we are thinking Tai Chi and it just works, because even though they are different, they are not that different somehow...
 At least on some level of conscious representation.
 This method of learning is what this book is about.

 ## Part I - The Foundation